 The practice of firing gun salutes has existed for centuries.
 Early warriors demonstrated their peaceful intentions by placing their weapons in a position that rendered them ineffective.
-Apparently, this custom was universal, with the specific act varying with time and place, depending on the weapons being used.
-A North African tribe, for example, trailed the points of their spears on the ground to indicate that they did not mean to be hostile.
+This custom was universal, with the specific act varying with time and place, depending on the weapons being used.

 The tradition of rendering a salute by cannon originated in the 14th century as firearms and cannons came into use.
 Since these early devices contained only one projectile, discharging them once rendered them ineffective.
-Originally warships fired seven-gun salutes -- the number seven probably selected because of its astrological and Biblical significance.
-Seven planets had been identified and the phases of the moon changed every seven days.
-The Bible states that God rested on the seventh day after Creation, that every seventh year was sabbatical and that the seven times seventh year ushered in the Jubilee year.
+Originally warships fired seven-gun salutes; seven planets had been identified and the phases of the moon changed every seven days.

 For many years, the number of guns fired for various purposes differed from country to country.
 By 1730, the Royal Navy was prescribing 21 guns for certain anniversary dates, although this was not mandatory as a salute to the Royal family until later in the eighteenth century.

-The first official salute by a foreign nation to the Stars and Stripes took place on 14 February 1778, when the Continental Navy ship Ranger, Captain John Paul Jones, fired 13 guns and received 9 in return from the French fleet anchored in Quiberon Bay, France.
+The first official salute by a foreign nation to the Stars and Stripes took place on February 14, 1778, when the Continental Navy ship Ranger, Captain John Paul Jones, fired 13 guns and received nine in return from the French fleet anchored in Quiberon Bay.

-A twenty-one gun salute for the President and heads of state, Washington's Birthday, and the Fourth of July became the standard in the United States Navy with the issuance of new regulations on 24 May 1842.
-Those regulations laid out the specifics:
+A 21-gun salute for the President and heads of state, Washington's Birthday, and the Fourth of July became the standard in the United States Navy with the issuance of new regulations in 1842.

 At military funerals, one often sees three volleys of shots fired in honor of the deceased veteran.
-This is often mistaken by the laymen as a 21-gun salute, although it is entirely different (in the military, a "gun" is a large-caliber weapon.
+It is often mistaken by the laymen as a 21-gun salute, although it is different.
+In the military, a "gun" is a large-caliber weapon.
 The three volleys are fired from "rifles," not "guns."
-Therefore, the three volleys aren't any kind of "gun salute," at all).

-Anyone who is entitled to a military funeral (generally anyone who dies on active duty, honorably discharged veterans, and military retirees) are to the three rifle volleys, subject to availability of honor guard teams.
-As I said, this is not a 21-gun salute, nor any other type of "gun salute."
-They are simply three rifle volleys fired.
+Anyone who is entitled to a military funeral will receive the three rifle volleys, subject to availability of honor guard teams.
 The firing team can consist of any number, but one usually sees a team of eight, with a noncommissioned officer in charge of the firing detail.
 Whether the team consists of three or eight, or ten, each member fires three times (three volleys).